A modular framework for generalized Hurwitz class numbers I: Introduction and statement of results

 \subsection{Hurwitz class numbers - holomorphic setting}

 Since Shimura's seminal paper \cite{shimura75annals} laid the foundations of the theory of half integral weight modular forms, a natural goal in the field has been finding explicit analytic constructions.
-Aside from half integral weight holomorphic examples constructed using the Jacobi theta function $\Theta$ or the Dedekind eta function, one of the earliest examples are the Cohen--Eisenstein \cite{cohen75} series of weights greater than $\frac{3}{2}$, whose coefficients are Dirichlet $L$-values $L(s,\chi_D)$ at integral values of $s$.
-In weight $\frac{3}{2}$, Cohen's coefficients are the Hurwitz class numbers $H(n)$, which generate a so-called mock modular form instead of a modular form (see Section \ref{sec:prelim} for the definition of mock modular forms).
+Aside from half integral weight holomorphic examples constructed using the Jacobi theta function $\theta$ (see \eqref{eq:thetadef}) or the Dedekind eta function, one of the earliest examples are the Cohen--Eisenstein \cite{cohen75} series of weights greater than $\frac{3}{2}$, whose coefficients are Dirichlet $L$-values $L(s,\chi_D)$ at integral values of $s$.
+In weight $\frac{3}{2}$, Cohen's coefficients are the Hurwitz class numbers $H(n)$, which generate a so-called mock modular form instead of a modular form (see Subsection \ref{subsec:intrononhol} for a description of mock modular forms).
 The study of Hurwitz class numbers can be traced back to Gauss, who observed the connection with the sums of three squares problem.
-To be more specific, we have ($q \coloneqq e^{2\pi i \tau}$ throughout)
+To be more specific, we have

 Since Gauss, Hurwitz class numbers have found numerous applications throughout number theory.
 Hurwitz himself showed that they admit a class number formula paralleling Dirichlet's famous formula, which was recently extended to the case of indefinite quadratic forms \cite{dit21jems}.
 Their mock modular properties give rise to recurrence formulas which have been extensively studied \cites{bruschw, mertens16, mertens14, murakami}.
 Their divisibility properties have been studied in a handful of recent papers \cites{brika2, BOR1, BOR2, BOR3, beckwith2017} and used to study class numbers of imaginary quadratic number fields.
 They also are known to count isomorphism classes of elliptic curves over finite fields with specified numbers of points \cite{schoof87}, which was recently used to compute distributions of Gaussian hypergeometric functions \cite{ono-saad-saikia}.
 Other recent appearances of the Hurwitz class numbers involve connections to formulas involving real quadratic number fields \cite{lischw} and shifted convolution $L$-series \cite{walker}.